 Insurance Coverage Drying Up As California Wildfire Recovery Drags On

-After the Tubbs fire reduced their Santa Rosa, Calif., home to ash in October 2017, Chris Keys and his wife Sara Jakel-Keys said deciding to rebuild was easy.
+After the Tubbs Fire reduced their Santa Rosa, Calif., home to ash in October 2017, Chris Keys and his wife, Sara Jakel-Keys, said deciding to rebuild was easy.

-But a year and a half later, the road to normalcy has proven longer and more painful than anticipated, even for families with pretty good insurance.
-Construction and bureaucratic delays have added up, and, in July, the five-member family expects to run out of insurance coverage that helps pay for living expenses.
+But a year and a half after the fire, the road to normalcy has proved longer and more painful than anticipated, even for families with pretty good insurance.
+Construction and bureaucratic delays have added up, and in July, the five-member family expects to run out of insurance coverage that helps pay for living expenses.

-Chris says they won't be able to afford both their mortgage and the $3,500 rent on their temporary home in Petaluma, Calif.
+Chris says they won't be able to afford both their mortgage and the $3,500 rent on their temporary home in Petaluma, Calif., north of San Francisco.
 At that point they'll have to move into an RV, he says, but not everyone can fit.

 "We're going to have to split the family apart.
 I mean, there's no way we can get around that," he says.
 "Our 19-year-old will have to go to his grandmother's.
 Sara might have to stay at a hotel a couple of nights a week so that she gets adequate sleep.
 And that leaves me with the kids."

 Californians who recently lost their homes to deadly wildfires are going through an exhausting recovery.
-They wait months for property clean-up.
+They wait months for property cleanup.
 They suffer bureaucratic delays, fight insurance companies, and compete for workers to build their new homes.
 And now survivors like the Keys are worried that they'll run out of the insurance coverage that pays for their rental home during the lengthy rebuilding process.

 Builders, consumer advocates and insurance experts say they're starting to hear more stories about families who will soon run out of the insurance coverage that keeps them financially afloat while their home is rebuilt.

 Insurers typically cover two years of living expenses, or a finite dollar amount, while homes are being rebuilt, insurance experts say.
-But with California's pricey housing and a construction bottleneck after the fires, that financial cushion can disappear quickly.
+But with California's pricey housing and a construction bottleneck after fires, that financial cushion can disappear quickly.

 "The process takes so long because of the number of homes that were lost," says Keith Woods, CEO of the North Coast Builders Exchange, which represents the construction industry in Santa Rosa, Calif., and nearby counties.

-Woods says by the end of 2019, less than one-third of the 5,300 homes destroyed by the Tubbs fire will have been fully rebuilt — although many more will be under construction.
+Woods says that by the end of 2019, less than one-third of the 5,300 homes destroyed by the Tubbs Fire will have been fully rebuilt — although many more will be under construction.

 Woods says the prolonged construction process will be worse in far northern communities like Paradise, Calif.